This post was inspired by a friend’s comment on the difficulty of clear communication in relationships between men and women.

 When you figure that out write it down,he said.

-he says.
-As if relationship were a concept, an abstract idea easily understood once pinned (or penned) down.
-But relationships, like words require context and that context is us.
+As if relationship itself is a concept, an abstract idea easily understood once pinned (or penned) down.
+But relationships – like words – require context, and that context is us.
 You.
 Me.
-Complex humans who cannot come to any word without interpretation specific to you, to me.
-Where ne’er the twain shall meet…?
+Complex humans who cannot come to any word without interpretation specific to you, and to me.

 I laughed when you said, “Write it down.”